ftsrg/ingraph/README.md

 ### Eclipse

-1. It is recommended to start with the latest milestone (currently, [Oxygen M2](http://www.eclipse.org/downloads/packages/release/Oxygen/M2)) **Eclipse IDE for Java and DSL Developers** distribution.
-This has the required dependencies.
-If you start from another Eclipse distribution, you should install the missing plug-ins:
+1. It is recommended to start with the latest milestone (currently, [Oxygen M2](http://www.eclipse.org/downloads/packages/release/Oxygen/M2)) **Eclipse IDE for Java and DSL Developers** distribution. :notebook_with_decorative_cover:
+1. Import the project with **Import...** | **Gradle** | **Gradle Project**, select the directory of this repository.
+When prompted whether to overwrite the existing project files, click **Keep**.
+(This is required for the VIATRA projects, as they require custom natures to work properly.)
+1. Go to the **ingraph** parent project, right click and choose **Gradle** | **Refresh Gradle Project**. (_This is required for Buildship to notice the Xcore source files that were just generated._)
+1. You may have to clean the workspace once.

+:notebook_with_decorative_cover: The _DSL Developers_ flavor of Eclipse has all the required dependencies.
+If you start from another Eclipse flavor/distribution, you should install the missing plug-ins:

 * From the Marketplace:
   * If you do not have Buildship: go to the **Eclipse Marketplace**, install the **Buildship: Eclipse Plug-ins for Gradle** plug-in.
 You may also want to install the Eclipse Groovy tooling from <https://github.com/groovy/groovy-eclipse/wiki> to provide an editor for the `.gradle` configuration files.
 * From the update site of your Eclipse release (e.g. the Oxygen update site).
   * **Xtend IDE**
   * **Xtext SDK**
   * **EMF - Eclipse Modeling Framework Xcore SDK**
-1. Import the project with **Import...** | **Gradle** | **Gradle Project**, select the directory of this repository.
-When prompted whether to overwrite the existing project files, click **Keep**.
-(This is required for the VIATRA projects, as they require custom natures to work properly.)
-1. Go to the **ingraph** parent project, right click and choose **Gradle** | **Refresh Gradle Project**. (_This is required for Buildship to notice the Xcore source files that were just generated._)
-1. You may have to clean the workspace once.

 #### How to run the tests